 - To post professionally

 - To maintain privacy

-Developing these rules took some trial and error so I understand that there are many people on social media platforms who are simply trying to find their footing.
+Developing these rules took some trial and error, so I understand that many people on social media platforms are simply trying to find their footing.

 photo: George Pagan III